Fuzznimp/http-server/README.md

 # Web Server

-A simple web server written in rust.
+A simple web server written in rust without any dependencies.